Finch-API/finch-docs/docs/Integrating with Finch/Integrate Finch Connect/Embed-Connect.md

 ## Open Connect

-To open Connect, you will need to instantiate the SDK with the `useFinchConnect` hook and use the returned `open` method to display the view for your user.
+To open Connect, you will need to instantiate the SDK with the `useFinchConnect` hook and invoke the returned `open` method to display the view for your user.

 We recommend registering the `open` method with an `onClick` handler of an HTML button on your application.